Quintillus

-Marcus Aurelius Claudius Quintillus (died 270) was a Roman emperor.
-He was a brother of Emperor Claudius Gothicus, whom he succeeded after Claudius' death in 270.
-Quintillus' claim to be emperor was challenged by Aurelian, who was proclaimed emperor by the legions he commanded.
-Quintillus' reign lasted no more than six months.
-Different sources report his cause of death as murder by his own soldiers, in battle with Aurelian, or by suicide.
+Marcus Aurelius Claudius Quintillus (died 270) was a short-lived Roman emperor.
+He took power after the death of his brother, Emperor Claudius Gothicus, in 270.
+After reigning for a few weeks Quintillus was overthrown by Aurelian, who had been proclaimed rival emperor by the legions he commanded.
+The ancient sources variously report him to have killed himself, to have fallen in battle against Aurelian, or to have been murdered by his own soldiers.

 Early life

 Marcus Aurelius Claudius Quintillus' exact birthplace is unknown.
 An Illyrian, he was likely born in Pannonia Inferior, as is indicated by his coinage.
 Originating from a low-born family, Quintillus came to prominence with the accession of his brother Claudius Gothicus to the imperial throne in 268.
 Quintillus was possibly made Procurator of Sardinia during his brother's reign.

 Reign of Quintillus

-Quintillus was declared emperor either by the Senate or by his brother's soldiers upon the latter's death in 270.
+Quintillus was declared emperor after Claudius died in 270.
 Eutropius reports Quintillus to have been elected by soldiers of the Roman army immediately following the death of his brother; the choice was reportedly approved by the Roman Senate.
 Joannes Zonaras reports him elected by the Senate itself.
 Records, however, agree that the legions which had followed Claudius in campaigning along the Danube were either unaware or disapproving of Quintillus' elevation.
 They instead elevated their current leader Aurelian as emperor.